casaletto/alby.assemblyShellExtension/README.md

 # what are the key artifacts?

-C++ ATL COM shell extension dll, this is the p;ug in to windows explorer
+a C++ ATL COM windows explorer shell extension dll:

     bin\alby.assemblyShellExtension.dll

-.net dll that reflects other .net assemblies, provides attribute information to C++ dll above
+a  C#.net dll that reflects other .net assemblies, provides attribute information to the dll above:

     bin\alby.assemblyAttributes.exe

-the required configuration file for the above
+and the required configuration file for the above C# dll:

     bin\alby.assemblyAttributes.exe.config